ItzMorphineTime/SaraCV/README.md

 git push
 ```

-The preview image only needs to be replaced when the interface or export controls change.

-## GitHub Pages deployment
+GitHub Pages will publish the updated website after the deployment completes.

-In the GitHub repository:

-1. open **Settings**;
-2. select **Pages**;
-3. choose **Deploy from a branch**;
-4. select the publishing branch, usually `main`;
-5. select the repository root;
-6. save the configuration.

-The published site must contain `Index.html` and `SaraExportedDataCV.json` in the same served directory.

-After deployment, verify that:

-- the JSON request returns HTTP 200;
-- the page renders without a data-loading error;
-- DOI and email links open correctly;
-- the DOCX export works in a modern browser;
-- no private data appears in the public page source or generated document.

 ## Data maintenance rules

-### Treat the workbook as the source of truth
+### Use the workbook as the source of truth

+Permanent content changes should originate in the Excel workbook.

-Do not make permanent content corrections only in:
+Avoid making standalone content edits only in:

 - `SaraExportedDataCV.json`;
 - `Index.html`;
 - `Sara_Tarek_Ahmed_ATS_CV.docx`.

-Those changes will be overwritten the next time outputs are regenerated.
+Those changes may be overwritten during the next export cycle.

 ### Preserve record IDs

-Existing IDs should remain stable even when records are reordered or temporarily excluded.
+Do not renumber existing records, even if their display order changes.

 Examples: